Coronavirus stimulus checks

 In most cases, no. Most individuals and families should have received a stimulus payment, even if you owe back taxes or other debts to the government or creditors.
 Ohio law also protects your stimulus check from being garnished by creditors and private debt collectors.

 If you owe back child support, the CARES Act allowed a reduction or offset to your first stimulus payment for back child support.
 However, your second and third stimulus payments can't be garnished for back child support.

 Read more about how to fight bank garnishment or attachment.

 Watch out for scams

 Scammers will try to take advantage of people waiting on their stimulus checks.
 These tips can help you protect yourself:

 - Don't give out your personal information to "sign up" for payment.
-Only certain people--like those receiving social security or RRB and have dependent children, or people who don't file taxes--need to do anything to receive their payment.
+Only certain people – like those who receive Social Security or RRB and have dependent children, or people who don't file taxes – need to do anything to receive their payment.
 In those cases, that information should only be given directly to the IRS through their online tools.

 - No one has early access to this money.
 Watch out for scammers claiming that they can get you your payment faster.
 The IRS started direct depositing stimulus checks on Dec.
 29, 2020.
 To check the status of your stimulus payment, use the IRS online account tool.